ssexton826/HousingPricesStatisticalAnalysis/README.md

 <h2>Description</h2>
-This project involves analyzing factors that drive home prices in order to inform investment decisions in mortgage-backed securities.
-It involved examining and cleaning historical housing sales data from 2006-2010 using Excel.
-Research questions were defined and hypotheses were developed.
-Statistical tests, such as t-tests, were conducted to test hypotheses related to the impact of certain variables on home prices.
-The findings were presented to stakeholders that would indicate where they should allocate funds in mortgage backed securities.
+The project focused on analyzing the determinants of home prices to guide investment decisions in mortgage-backed securities.
+Historical housing sales data from 2006 to 2010 was thoroughly examined and cleaned using Excel.
+Research questions were formulated, and corresponding hypotheses were developed.
+Statistical tests, including t-tests, were performed to assess the relationships between specific variables and home prices.
+The resulting findings were presented to stakeholders, providing valuable insights on optimal allocation of funds in mortgage-backed securities.

 <h2>Tools Used</h2>